divonlan/genozip/docs/index.rst

 License
 =======
-Genozip is a professional product available via a :ref:`paid subscription <commercial>` for use with data generated in a clinical or commercial setting.
-We also offer it for *FREE* for academic and training use.
-See our :doc:`license` for terms and conditions.
+Genozip is a paid professional product (:ref:`details <commercial>`).
+Genozip is also provided *FREE OF CHARGE* for academic and training use.

 |